yalanyang/LRAPA_v0.1/docs/step0_preprocessing.md

 ## 0.1. bulk long-read RNA-seq

-Here, we used one of the three cerebellum samples downloaded from [Pacbio](https://downloads.pacbcloud.com/public/dataset/Kinnex-full-length-RNA/) as test data.
+LRAPA accept the PacBio CCS bam file as the input.
+The test data could be found in the test_data files.

-Removal of primers is performed using [lima](https://isoseq.how).
+Removal of primers from the CCS reads is performed using [lima](https://isoseq.how).

 ``` shell
 lima test.ccs.bam IsoSeq_v2_primers_12.fasta test.fl.bam --isoseq --peek-guess